scp222thj/MalumMenu/README.md

 - Murder any distant player from across the map
 - Unlock all of the game's cosmetics for FREE
 - No more annoying disconnect penalties
-- Custom announcements fetched from our webserver
+- Bypass account bans with ease

 For a complete list of all of MalumMenu's features, click [here](https://github.com/scp222thj/MalumMenu/blob/main/FEATURES.md)